 For most people, a divorce is a once in a lifetime experience.

-Even if you’ve gone through a divorce a couple of times, you’re not likely to know a lot about the process as it’s not something you deal with every day.
+Even if you’ve gone through a divorce a couple of times, you’re not likely to know a lot about the process since it’s not something you deal with every day.

-You might be familiar with the process, but when it’s your own divorce, emotions are likely sky-high which can affect your decision-making abilities.
+You might be familiar with the process, but when it’s your own divorce, emotions are likely sky-high which affects your decision-making abilities.

 So, even when you retain an attorney, it’s good to have a Do/Don’t Do list on hand to be sure you cover all the important points.